jayqi/typenames/README.md

 ## Basic Usage

 The main way to use the library is the `typenames` function.
-Calling it on a type annotation produces string annotations
+Calling it on a type annotation renders a string representation:

 ```python
 import typing